adiari1/ML-Projects/README.md

 # ML-Projects
+Credit Card Default Prediction

-The first project seeks to uncover the strongest drivers of stocks return for the medium to long term.
+Stock Return Prediction seeks to uncover the strongest drivers of stocks return for the medium to long term.
 Stocks information from the NYSE and NASDAQ were used for the project.
 To achieve the goal of the project, fundamental data were collected from https://simfin.com/ whereas return data were scraped from yahoo finance.